MasterOfTartarus/FactOrMisinfo/README.md

 ### January 18th, 2023
 It's been a while since the last update, mostly since due to work on the website.
 Unfortunately, I've recently learned that I have no clue how to do this.
 As of now, I have a working frontend, but I can't figure out how to make it call my Python program.
 Once I figure that out, I'll update this.
 Hopefully it'll be before the end of this month.

+As a side note, GitHub doesn't allow you to upload more than 100 files at a time, which my website so far is, so I'll figure that out later.

 ## To-do list as of now:
 - Put together the website
 - Train neural network on larger dataset